LogoLogo

 Limitations of our work

 For simplicity's sake, we made the assumption that the majority of systems we will be dealing with in FTC are single-input, single-output systems.
 Unfortunately, this is not guaranteed and you may have to end up with a more complicated filter where you must use matrices instead of scalar values.
-For that, you will need to use a library such as EJML and remove lots of the simplifications that we made.
+For that, you will need to use a library such as and remove lots of the simplifications that we made.